HemanthNarne/practice/gdptest.md

 Course project for IOS - Smart attendance is an attendance tracking APPLICATION

-Course project for IOS - Smart attendance is an attendance tracking APP
+Course project for IOS - Smart attendance

 ## Group name